swanmac/Metal_Geek/metal-geek/README.md

 ## A Project by Greg Swan

-This website was designed to let all of the new and seasoned guitarist learn about the actual guitar rigs that their favorite guitarists are using.
+This website was designed to allow all new and seasoned guitarists learn about the actual guitar rigs that their favorite guitarists are using.

 This, of course, includes a listing of all of their gear from guitars and pickups, to effect pedals and amplifiers.